holakirr/snow-ui-icons/README.md

 - 🎨 49 icons ready to use
 - 📚 Storybook for component documentation and development
 - 🔍 TypeScript for type safety
-- ✅ Comprehensive testing setup with cromatic
+- ✅ Comprehensive testing setup with chromatic
 - 🚀 Vite for fast development and building
 - ⚡️ Powered by Bun for fast package management and running scripts